-It’s impossible to accurately measure the impact your top employees have on your company.
+It’s impossible to accurately measure the impact your top employees have on your company without the aid of time management apps.
 But it’s safe to say their value is probably underestimated, and their influence spreads wider than you expect.
 A single employee can be the engine that drives productivity, efficiency, innovation, morale, and culture.
 And losing that employee can prove catastrophic.
 For those reasons, you need to make retaining top talent a major priority.
 Here are a few methods that have proved effective.

 Show Your Talent They’re an Asset

 All employees want to feel respected by their employers and be acknowledged for their contributions.
 This is especially true for top talent who know how much value they add.
 Make sure they feel appreciated, and treat them like the asset they are.
 If you are debating a change in strategy or a revision to policy, solicit their feedback.
 Being treated as important helps top talent feel like an integral component.

 Companies often work against their own best interest by making it hard for employees to succeed.
 They put together confusing job descriptions, develop complex hierarchies, and make major changes without informing anyone.
 Top talent that is used to succeeding will be particularly insulted by these kinds of unnecessary roadblocks.
 Make sure you’re a facilitator, not an obstructor.